 UMD-Winter: Europe and the US: Accounting's Future, Present, and Past (BMGT)

-Explore current topical themes in accounting in the United States and abroad as well as look at historic foundations of accounting that brought us to this point.
-A large part of the course will include visits to sites in Brussels, Amsterdam, London, Washington D.C., and NYC that are significant to the development of the accounting profession and offices of accounting thought leaders.
-You will explore histories behind the institutions and the how to research accounting and auditing pronouncements and publications developed by these same institutions.
-You will gain experience working with professional accounting and auditing research databases as well as other databases that are useful for accounting and auditing research.
+This course will explore current topical themes in accounting in the United States and abroad as well as look at historic foundations of accounting that brought us to this point.
+A large part of the course would include visits to sites that are significant to the development of the accounting profession and offices of accounting thought leaders.
+The course will explore histories behind the institutions and the how to research accounting and auditing pronouncements and publications developed by these same institutions.
+Students will gain experience working with professional accounting and auditing research databases as well as other databases that are useful for accounting and auditing research.
 The course is structured in anticipation of meeting the New York State accounting research requirement for the CPA Exam.
-This course will count as a three credit accounting elective for meeting degree requirements for students majoring in accounting.
+This course will count as an accounting elective for degree requirements for students majoring in accounting.